-International approved training centres (ATCs) registering Safety Training Awards (STA) qualifications will be quality assured by our external quality assurers (EQA) either visiting or sampling assessment and internal quality assurance evidence remotely.
-The purpose being to check that those registering STA qualifications are able to continually meet the approval criteria and that effective quality assurance procedures are in place.
+International approved training centres (ATCs) registering Safety Training Awards regulated qualifications will be quality assured by our external quality assurers (EQA) either visiting, remote meetings or sampling assessment and internal quality assurance evidence remotely.
+The purpose being to check that those registering Safety Training Awards regulated qualifications are able to continually meet the approval criteria and that effective quality assurance procedures are in place.

-STA’s external quality assurance system seeks to meet the requirements of our regulators in terms of monitoring the delivery, assessment and quality assurance of all qualifications made available by STA.
-A risk-based system is implemented via the IT system which seeks to monitor all aspects of the learner journey and internal quality assurance processes implemented by our centre co-ordinators to ensure that qualifications awarded by STA:
+Safety Training Awards’ external quality assurance system seeks to meet the requirements of our regulators in terms of monitoring the delivery, assessment and quality assurance of all qualifications made available by us.
+A risk-based system is implemented via the IT system ‘Synergy’ which seeks to monitor all aspects of the learner journey and internal quality assurance processes implemented by our centre co-ordinators to ensure that qualifications awarded by Safety Training Awards:

 - Remain fit for purpose

-- Ensures that all learners being awarded an STA qualification have met the agreed standard, and this standard is applied consistently by all assessors, across all providers of STA qualifications and all locations
+- Ensures that all learners being awarded a Safety Training Awards regulated qualification have met the agreed standard, and this standard is applied consistently by all assessors, across all providers of Safety Training Awards qualifications and all locations

 - Can be relied upon by learners, employers and other users of qualifications as an accurate and complete indication of learner knowledge and skills.

 Once a centre has been approved, they will be allocated an EQA.
 The allocation will be based on:

 - Any conflicts of interest that have been declared

 - Expertise and occupational competency of the EQA

 This may be one or more individuals depending on the expertise of the EQA and the programmes the centre co-ordinator will be registering.